About Our Church

 Centreville Baptist Church is a growing congregation in the community of Centreville, Nova Scotia.
 A spacious nursery on site is provided every Sunday and is staffed by volunteers so that you may enjoy the service.
 Sunday school for grades P-6 takes place during the service, beginning at approximately 11:00.
 Regular service begins at 10:30 and is 60-75 minutes long.
 Come early and enjoy a coffee on us!

 There are many opportunities to become involved in church life with us.
-Adult Sunday school, Bible study, men's prayer group, men's study group, mission in action, Oasis, youth group, children's program, kid's action program, worship team, and choir are just some of the opportunities for you if you wish to become more involved.
+Adult and children's Sunday school, Bible study, prayer group, men's and women's Bible study groups, service and outreach projects, Oasis, youth group, children's program, children's afterschool program, worship team, and choir are just some of the opportunities for you if you wish to become more involved.

 We see our church as a community facility and we like to make space available for meetings and gatherings.
 If you are interested in a meeting space, please contact the senior pastor.
 Small meeting space is available as well as room for large gatherings and dinners.
 The large, well equipped sanctuary is ideal for weddings and includes adjustable lighting, audio-visual system with a modern sound board, and internet access.
 Other amenities include a library, kitchen, and washrooms with a change table and wheelchair access.